-CAFP participants may compete in the autocross in the same category/class as their sponsoring entrant, co-entrant or in Novice class if CAFP driver is eligible (see A-2.5.9 Novice Class).
+CAFP participants may compete in the autocross in the same category/class as their sponsoring entrant or co-entrant.
 CAFP entrants may compete in the rally as a driver or navigator.
 G-2.4.
 Registration Requirements

 All eligible entrants must pre-register for the Parade.
 Every registrant driving in an event must present a valid driver's license and sign the release form at Parade check-in.
 Each eligible entrant must register using only their membership number, or be a JPP/CAFP participant or guest.
 Entrants, co-entrants, JPP and CAFP may only have one entry registration for the Parade.
-The entrant and co- entrant may register up to one automobile each.
+The entrant and co-entrant may register up to one automobile each.
 The entrant and co-entrant may compete in either automobile jointly or separately.
 JPP, CAFP and guests may not register vehicles.

-G-2..4.1.
-Registration Deadlines.
-All competitive events have specific registration and automobile class change deadlines.
+G-2.4.
+Registration Deadlines All competitive events have specific registration and automobile class change deadlines.

-Reference event: Concours (C-1.), autocross (A-1.), Rally(R-1.) and Tech/Historical Quiz (Q-1.) for specific event dead lines.
+Reference event: Concours (C-1.), autocross (A-1.), Rally(R-1.) and Tech/Historical Quiz (Q-1.) for specific event deadlines.
 Final check-in on site at the Parade is required.